Ladies Room (Mad Men): Plot

-Don Draper's past is probed from different directions by different people and the viewer is presented with the mystery of "Who is Don Draper?"
-At a dinner with Don and Betty Draper and Roger and Mona Sterling, where they all talk about their affluent childhoods, Don remains silent.
-Roger probes Don about his past but Don deflects him, suggesting he will reveal the mystery in his forthcoming novel.
-Don says, "I was raised to see it as a sin of pride to go on like that about yourself", to explain to Betty why he deflected Roger's inquiry.
-Betty, meanwhile, is troubled—her mother has recently died, and since that time, she has periodically experienced her hands going numb.
+Don's past is probed from different directions by different people.
+During dinner with Don, Betty, Roger and his wife Mona all talk about their affluent childhoods, but Don remains silent.
+Roger probes Don about his past but Don deflects, suggesting he will reveal the mystery in his forthcoming novel.
+When questioned by Betty, Don says, "I was raised to see it as a sin of pride to go on like that about yourself."
+Betty, meanwhile, is troubled—her mother has recently died, and since that time she has periodically experienced her hands going numb.
 She and Mona commiserate in the ladies' room at the restaurant.
-At home in bed, Betty also attempts to probe Don about his past, but he casts his past into the category of "politics, religion, and sex...why talk about it?"
+At home in bed, Betty attempts to probe Don about his past, but he casts his past into the category of "politics, religion and sex...why talk about it?"
 As Betty drifts off to sleep she turns to Don, fast asleep, and asks herself, "Who's in there?"

-The workplace is portrayed as being staffed by men who behave as boys on shore leave and who view the women as toys, an environment in which the women must navigate (the title of the episode references the weeping women found in the ladies room).
+The workplace at Sterling Cooper is portrayed as being staffed by men who behave as boys on shore leave and who view the women as objects, an environment in which the women must navigate.
 Roger is portrayed as a cynical and distant alcoholic who has never grown up and misses his nanny.
 The members of the creative team, which Don leads, discuss a product and the question of "what women want" arises, leaving them puzzled.